How to Create a Simple Classical Homeschool

 You need to work on the skill subjects 4 or 5 times a week.
 But rotate through the content subjects over the course of the week.
 You’re not trying to learn everything about history, science, art, and geography.
 You’re working to lay the foundations for future learning.

-Keep grammar stage focused on laying a strong foundation for future learning, and your kids will thrive.
+Keep the grammar stage focused on laying a strong foundation for future learning, and your kids will thrive.

 Keep middle school logical.